marbl-ecosys/MARBL/README.md

-This repository will house the Marine Biogeochemistry Library (MarBL), project.
+This repository will house the Marine Biogeochemistry Library (MARBL), project.
-MarBL will separate the BGC model from the POP infrastructure in the ecosys_* modules and make the BGC model available for integration in other ocean models.
+MARBL will separate the BGC model from the POP infrastructure in the ecosys_* modules and make the BGC model available for integration in other ocean models.